‘Pull over now’: 12-year-old driving stolen forklift leads police on hourlong chase

 “This was a very dangerous situation that could’ve easily ended with serious injuries,” the police department said on Facebook.

-Police said officials were first called to Forsyth Middle School around 6:45 p.m.
-Saturday for reports that a juvenile was attempting to steal a construction vehicle.
+Police said officials were first called to the school around 6:45 p.m.
+Saturday on reports that a juvenile was trying to steal a construction vehicle.

 Minutes later, officers found the boy driving down the street without any headlights on.
-With their lights flashing on and emergency sirens on, officers pursued the vehicle at 15 to 20 miles an hour.
+With their lights flashing and emergency sirens on, officers pursued the vehicle at 15 to 20 mph.

 Dashcam video of the pursuit shows Ann Arbor police following the boy.